Pharmacogenetics

 If a medication is metabolized too quickly, the drug concentration in the blood may be too low, causing the standard dosage to fail to achieve the desired therapeutic effect.
 Conversely, reduced metabolism can lead to overdosing and side effects.

-How does personalized medication work?
+How does Personalized Medication work?

 Personalized Medication